7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 1.md

 ```
 $ ./run
 ```
-And if I need to run my program again, I kill the erlang shell with Ctrl+CC, then I can just hit the up arrow on my keyboard, which will scroll to the previous command, and hit Return.
+When I need to run my program again, I kill the erlang shell with `Ctrl+CC`, then I can just hit the up arrow on my keyboard, which will scroll to the previous command, and hit Return.
 No more typing in the shell!

 Note that sometimes after running my shell script, the shell will be unresponsive, so I can't check `i()` or run `observer:start()`.
 If the shell is unresponsive after I run my shell script, and I need the shell to be responsive, then I create a function called `test_init()`, which just spawns my `test()` function; then I substitute the name `test_init` in place of `test` in my shell script.
 Keep that trick in mind if you use a shell script.